hiteshrohilla/xml2json/README.md

 2. Apache Server Version 2
 3. PHP Version 5.2.0 or later

-in place of Apache and PHP saperatly i used (XAMPP Server)[https://www.apachefriends.org/download.html]. you can use WAMP for windows, LAMP for linux or MAMP for Mac.
+in place of Apache and PHP saperatly i used [XAMPP Server](https://www.apachefriends.org/download.html). you can use WAMP for windows, LAMP for linux or MAMP for Mac.

 ## Installation